drjubbs/dota-stats/README.md

 # TODO

+- MongoDB Migration Unit Testing

+  - Back-end testing protocol
+    - Write routine to dump ~5 records to file using fetch.py (one-time use)
+    - Load records from file into MongoDB database
+    - Confirm get_max_start_time is working properly vs. file
+    - Confirm that get_hour_blocks brackets this max time on the first block of records
+    - Confirm that fetch.py loads the correct number of previous records on start-up
+    - Confirm that pick_rate_win_rate is processing the same number of records from fetch
+    - Confirm that pick_rate_win_rate creates the correct win rates for a handful of heroes
+    - Confirm that a database purge removes the correct number of records for 0 and 1 day time horizons (use override to prevent UTC based purging)
+  - Add additional fields (gpm/xpm), also look at items dictionary, it looks like hero numbers are stored as strings?
+  - Performance testing on all the steps relative to MariaDB

 - Front-end

   - Format tweaks are needed to get proper display for mobile; responsive design for plotly graphs